-My Top 5 Resources For More Inclusive Workplaces
+My Top 5 Resources For Inclusive Workplace Practices

 Tolerance thrives in a society where we still believe in the myth of separate but equal, and therefore cannot see the world through lenses other than our own.
 Tolerance flattens diversity, it erases it.
 Whereas inclusion activates it and enables us to interact with each other on a human level. – Kristen Donnelly

-Beyond the required training, how do you really foster inclusive workplace cultures?
+Beyond the required training, how do you really foster inclusive workplace practices and cultures?
 1) Practice evolved compassion, 2) Recognize types IN people, not types OF people, 3) Learn how to have difficult conversations, 4) Recognize your unconscious personality bias, and 5) Incorporate personality as a critical dimension of diversity.
+Keep reading for helpful equity, diversity, and inclusion resources!

 Real inclusion requires an evolved practice of compassion that includes openness, resourcefulness, and persistence.
 What does this look like and how do you do it?
 Here’s a template that any organization can apply to guide their culture change efforts.